rugbyprof/2143-Object-Oriented-Programming/Lectures/11-DnDCharacterC++/README.md

-Sure!
-Here's the updated C++ implementation of the base Character class along with a couple of examples of derived classes for a magic user and a melee fighter.
+C++ implementation of the base Character class along with a couple of examples of derived classes for a magic user and a melee fighter.
 I've included all the requested methods, the random character creation method, and overloaded the ostream operator for easy printing.

 ```cpp